National Coffee Day 2020: Free coffee and more

 Now we're getting somewhere!
 Krispy Kreme Rewards members (it's free to sign up) can stop by a participating Krispy Kreme shop to score not only a cup of java, but also the donut of their choice.
 (Are you paying attention, every other coffee shop?)
 If you're not a member, you can still get a free coffee.

 This isn't specific to National Coffee Day, but it's still a great deal.
-For $9 a month, MyPanera+ affords you unlimited hot coffee, iced coffee and hot tea.
+For $9 a month, MyPanera Plus affords you unlimited hot coffee, iced coffee and hot tea.
 You can sign up now and get your first month free.

+Got a PopSocket on your phone?
+You can get something similar for your favorite coffee cup.
+PopThirst combines an insulating sleeve with the popular gripper, the idea being to help keep your beverage warm (or cold) and your grip on it more secure.

 Find any other great coffee deals out there?
 Share them in the comments!